-How to make red-shelled eggs-A simple effective way of dying eggs red or any colors with food coloring that is commonly seen for celebration like Easter, Chinese celebration like birthdays, baby one-month celebration.
+How to make red-shelled eggs – A simple effective way of dying eggs red or any colors with food coloring that is commonly seen for celebrations like Eastern Orthodox Easter red eggs, Chinese celebration like birthdays, baby one-month celebration, etc.

 No, not to dye eggs.
 I’ve tried that before (what was I thinking!).
 The gel won’t dissolve in the water properly.